 Sicily is known for its flavorful pistachios.
 Cooks use them to make gelato, biscotti and this orange-scented cake.
-Accompany each slice with a scoop of gelato alla crema (see recipe at left).
+Accompany each slice with a scoop of Gelato alla Crema.

 - 2 cups shelled pistachio nuts